casangi/casadocs/README.md

 (docvenv) $: cd docs
 (docvenv) $: sphinx-build -a -E -b html . ./build
 ```
+The **Pandoc** library must be installed or the build will error out.
+The build script attempts to install it through Python commands.
+If that doesn't work, then it will need to be manually installed by finding the appropriate distro for the OS being used.

+After building the documentation, it can be viewed in a web browser by pasting the full file path to the **index.html** in the URL field.
+The **index.html** file is in the `build` directory created under `docs` (i.e. */home/user/test_docs/casadocs/docs/build/index.html*).

 ## Re-generating Plone content from Scratch
 This should not be necessary and is here only for reference on how